Last updated on August 5th, 2021 at 05:49 pm

 The Cueva del Esplendor is located in an area known as the Alto de Las Flores, in the mountains of Jardín.
 You cannot reach the cave by car, but you can rent a jeep including a driver at the terminal in Jardín.
 In the end, you have to walk for about 40 minutes to an hour.

 In Jardín, on the main square, tours to Cueva de Esplendor are offered.
 In 2021, this experience will cost 60,000 pesos.
-Those who like to hike and do sport can also reach the Splendor Cave on foot, but it takes between 4 and 6 hours.
+Those who like to hike and do sports can also reach the Splendor Cave on foot, but it takes between 4 and 6 hours.

 La Escalera waterfall